turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

 This defines where where webpack will create your bundled code and what it will name the file.

 #### loaders
-Let's focus on the `loaders` key-value pair inside the `module` object.
+Let's focus on the `rules` key-value pair inside the `module` object.

 Loaders transform different non-JS code into valid JS modules so they can be included when webpack bundles everything up into a single file for the browser.

-Loaders have two parts: an npm module, and a configuration object which is added to the `webpack.config.js` file.
+Loaders have two parts: a npm module, and a configuration object which is added to the `webpack.config.js` file.

 Let's walk through how the `css-loader` was added to the react starter kit repo.